Pixi – Granular video synthesis

 In audio, granular synthesis involves using a small part of a Audio sample, the ‘grain’ as the basis for synthesis.
 The part of the sample used for the grain can be shuttled up and down the waveform and can be of varying size.
 Pixi is termed Granular Video Synthesis by analogy: in Pixi , video synthesis is based on a small part of an IMAGE, typically a photo, and this source sample can be taken from different parts of the image, and change size and aspect ratio.
 The rectangular sample is combined with a mask image (e.g. circle, star) to yield a Brush.
 The Brush is then used to draw patterns.
 If the sample is the size of the entire source picture, then Pixi can function as a basic picture processing/fx app.

-Here are screenshots of the control panel of the Pixi prototype :-
+Screenshots of the control panel of the Pixi prototype

-But there are many ways in which Pixi can produce surprising and interesting visual results from manipulations of the Brush.
-There is also the ability to use Particle systems as multiple Brushes, an enhancement by Paul to the program which was a bit like going from a mono to a polyphonic synthesiser.
+There are many ways in which Pixi can produce surprising and interesting visual results from manipulations of the Brush.
+Particle systems, such as multiple Brushes, are an enhancement to the program which was a bit like going from a mono to a polyphonic synthesiser.
 Pixi has a sophisticated Patch Matrix like a modular synth in which Control params e.g. Acceloromoter, LFO, touch control, Perlin noise are assigned to Synth params e.g. brush size, position, alpha, feedback.
 This enable an infinite number of patches to be constructed, and favourite ones saved.